 - Public Transports – As per O.C.G.A. – Section 16-11-127 of Georgia Knife Law, the citizens or migrants of the state are not allowed to bear or carry any arms and knives in the vehicles or public transports like taxi, bus, etc. because a safety factor lies with it.
 An individual can carry the legal knives with license, but after taking the permission of the Peace Officer of the locality.

 Penalties for Violating the Rules by Carrying Knives in the Restricted Places

-The above-mentioned legislation is made for every citizens and visitors of Georgia.
+The above-mentioned legislation is made for every citizen and visitor of Georgia.
 So, you have to remember the places where knives and weapons are strictly restricted.
 Violation of the legal regulations may compensate you with some penalties as follows:

 - For breaching O.C.G.A. – Section 16-11-127.1, and carrying knives or other arms in the premise of educational institute put you behind the bar of Georgia for 2 to 5 years.

 - If you violate the rules of O.C.G.A. – Section 16-11-136 by carrying the knives and weapons in the government buildings and federal property then you will be charged $10,000 under the Georgia Knife Law.

 - Violation of O.C.G.A. – Section 16-11-127 of Georgia Knife Law will compensate you with 2 years’ imprisonment.